aggie-coding-club/Chrome_Calories/README.md

 ### Workflow:
 * Make sure you are on your own branch when you are making changes.
 * Do not edit the build folder!
 Edit the src folder!
+* To test your changes, run $ npm run build
-* To see changes you have made,
+* To see which files you have changed,
 $ git status
 * To save those changes to the GitHub copy of your branch,
 $ git add &lt;filename&gt;